Civil legal aid is a basic human right, available and effective for all low-income people.

 We envision a society where poverty and race are not impediments, and seek to ensure access to civil legal aid for all people in Washington and to improve equity in the civil justice system.
 Our work contributes to breaking cycles of poverty and ensuring equal opportunity.

 We serve tens of thousands of low-income people each year by investing in civil legal aid organizations across Washington.
 We bring expertise about our state civil legal aid system to ensure thoughtful grantmaking.
 We receive support from public and private partners who are committed to equal justice and system reform.
 We responsibly steward and strategically distribute these funds throughout the state.

 Since 1984, LFW has distributed more than $200 million to Washington’s legal aid community.

-In our work, we center racial equity because of the historical impact of racism in our country and the disparate outcomes it has created and continues to create for communities of color.
+We are committed to becoming an anti-racist organization and strive to reflect racial justice and inclusion in all of our grantmaking because of the historical impact of racism and the disparate outcomes it creates for communities of color, particularly in the justice system.
 We also recognize that other forms of oppression – such as sexism, classism, and ableism – threaten our nation’s promise of justice for all, and we are committed to understanding and addressing how all oppression affects the ability of low-income Washingtonians to access justice.